 In learning about history, pupils can be helped to make sense of the world that they live in.
+By comparing their lives to the lives of people in the past children are able to consider their own lives in a new light.
+Children are encouraged to empathise and show compassion towards those living in other periods.
+For example by examining the life of a poor farmer in Tudor England, or a Londoner experiencing the great fire.
 Pupils can begin to place themselves in the wider world and are introduced to the skills and concepts of investigating, understanding and interpreting.

 At St George’s, pupils are taught a broad and balanced curriculum, in line with the expectations detailed in the National Curriculum.
 History is taught to KS1 and KS2 during the year, through three units of study.
 In KS1, opportunities will include storytelling, handling objects, oral history, imaginative play, themed days and visits to museums.